LemurP/print-and-do/README.md

 doesn't begin with an underscore is read in as a step to be completed, in order.
 The step name will be built from the method name, and the description is taken from the method's own docstring.

+# Similar projects
+[Runbook by Braintree](https://github.com/braintree/runbook) - Create automated runbooks for tasks.
+Powerful tool, written in Ruby.

+>Though Runbook can solve a myriad of problems, it is best used for removing the need for repeated, rote developer operations.
+Runbook allows developers to execute processes at a higher level than that of individual command-line commands.
+Additionally, Runbook provides features to simply and safely execute operations in mission-critical environments.

+Print-And-Do exists as a simpler version of a Runbook, but somewhat more powerful than a do-nothing script.
+For users more familiar with Python this can be a simpler place to start.

+# Use cases
+You have a process that requires manual steps, but you know some or all of the steps can be automated.
+Automating everything at once is a daunting task.

+By structuring the manual process as a Print-And-Do script you can perform the process as a step-by-step process where each step can be automated separately.

+Pasting an existing process description into a PADo is often a good first iteration.
+Then you run the script to see the description.
+Each time you performs the process, you should refine the PADo and hopefully be able to automate some part.
+When the entire PADo is automated, it can be turned into a fully automated script by removing the reference to Runbook and being run in a pipeline or as a cron-job.

 # Installation

 In print-and-do directory